Indiana (IN) law guide

 Indianapolis, Fort Wayne, Evansville, South Bend, Bloomington

 This guide is general information, not legal advice.
-Governing statute: Indiana Code Title 32, Article 31 (Landlord-Tenant Relations).
+Governing statute: Indiana Code Title 32, Article 31.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Indiana FAQ